joaolavelino/ir03-timer/README.md

+# Ignite Timer

+Project created during the React formation @Rocketseat.

+This document contains some of the initial setup process that are needed on other projects and some tips that I gather during the learning process.

 ## Absolute Imports on Vite

 To use Absolute Imports on a Vite React project, you need to make some changes to the vite.config.js file, which is found at the root of your project directory.